 By the second year, the word had gotten around about our Thanksgiving Day dinner, and a lot of volunteers raised their hands and said “We would like to help”.
 So we put them to work.
 In the 3 to 4 weeks before Thanksgiving, 2014, we enlisted many hands in food preparation so that we would be ready for Thanksgiving.
 Without those volunteers, we could not have served the number of meals that we did that year.
 This time, there were not just four of us serving on Thanksgiving morning, we had at least a dozen.
 That year, we served over 250 meals.
 In the years since, the number of meals has continued to grow.
-In 2018 we were blessed with finding a Commercial Kitchen available to us on Tuesday through Thursday of Thanksgiving week.
-With the help of almost 250 volunteers we served over 1400 meals!
+In 2019 with our rented Commercial Kitchen that we used Tuesday through Thursday of Thanksgiving week, and with the help of almost 250 volunteers we served over 1400 meals!
 We began 2020 already planning for Thanksgiving 2020 but in early Spring coronavirus hit our world.
 We heard of the increased need for food distribution, and we as a Board at Pilgrim’s Pantry decided to do something about it.
 We allocated a sizeable donation and purchased food that was delivered to the St. Vincent de Paul Society for distribution.
 Click here to read a letter of thanks from the president of the St. Vincent de Paul Society.
 For Thanksgiving this year, amid the coronavirus concerns we will be distributing the same home cooked dinners but in a socially distanced format to protect the safety of our recipients and our volunteers.
 Our volunteers blessed us with their presence and we served over 1000 meals in a socially distanced manner.
 See our photo gallery for 2020.

 The number of meals that we have served has also continued to grow.
 We would like to grow as well.
 We would be honored by any tax deductible contribution that you could make to Pilgrim’s Pantry.
 Wouldn’t you like to be part of this group that serves a hot meal to those in need, on a day that is a tradition for all of us?
 Thank you so much for considering us.